pingdomserver/scout-ao/README.md

 ## Prerequisites

+The latest Scout agent and SolarWinds Snap Agent need to be installed.
+Once the migration is complete, the ScoutD daemon can be disabled, but the dependencies of the Scout agent are still needed for Scout plugins to be executed by the SolarWinds Snap Agent.

 ### Upgrade cron-based scout to scoutd

 If not done already, you need to upgrade your cron-based scout installation to the newest version.